Anubhav88s/NewsApp/README.md

 ## Part D – AI Use + Reflection

-**AI Contribution:**
+**AI Contribution**:

+Boilerplate & Structure:
-*   **Boilerplate & Structure:** AI helped generate the initial Next.js project structure and the base code for components like `Header` and `NewsCard`.
+AI helped me in debugging issues and also assisted in developing the basic structure of the Next.js project, including components like Header and NewsCard.

+Styling:
-*   **Styling:** AI suggested Tailwind classes for responsive design (e.g., `grid-cols-1 md:grid-cols-3`) and hover effects.
+AI suggested TailwindCSS classes for responsive layouts (such as grid-cols-1 md:grid-cols-3) and provided ideas for hover/transition effects.

+Debugging:
-*   **Debugging:** AI identified the specific cause of the "invisible text" issue in Dark Mode (hardcoded `bg-white` classes) and provided the code to fix it.
+AI helped identify the root cause of the “invisible text” issue in Dark Mode (caused by hardcoded bg-white classes) and provided the fix using proper dark: variants.

-**AI Limitations & Corrections:**
+AI Limitations & Corrections:

+Context Awareness:
-*   **Context Awareness:** Initially, the AI didn't know the system was in Dark Mode, leading to the contrast issue.
-We had to explicitly investigate the CSS to find the hardcoded light values.
+Initially, the AI was not aware that the system was running in Dark Mode, which caused contrast issues.
+We had to manually inspect CSS and identify the hardcoded light-mode values.

+Mock Data:
-*   **Mock Data:** AI generated generic placeholder text.
-We would need to manually curate or fetch real data to make it look authentic.
+AI generated placeholder sample news data.
+We would still need to manually curate or fetch real API-based data for production-level authenticity.

-**Custom Modifications:**
+Custom Modifications:

+Design Changes:
+We refined the UI by customizing colors, spacing, borders, font sizes, and responsiveness instead of only using the AI’s default suggestions.
+This made the design look more consistent with a professional news portal.

+Modifying the Basic Structure:
+We reorganized the project by:

+Creating a dedicated components/ folder

+Splitting UI and data logic

+Moving fake news data to lib/data.ts

+Improving file naming and separation of concerns
+These structural changes improved readability and long-term maintainability.

+Dark Mode Improvements:
-*   **Dark Mode Logic:** We manually verified and applied the `dark:` classes to specific elements (`Header`, `NewsCard`) to ensure a consistent look across the theme, rather than just relying on the default system preferences.
+We manually applied correct dark: classes to ensure consistent theme behaviour across all components rather than relying solely on automatic detection.
-*   **Project Structure:** We organized components into a dedicated folder and separated data logic into `lib/data.ts` for better maintainability, rather than keeping everything in one file.